echelonka/diaryweb/README.md

   * creating and deleting of each element
   * editing contact name and/or phone number

-If you're not registrated or authorized, you can't browse and create any note.
+If you're not registered or authorized, you can't browse and create any note.
+Only native JavaScript is being used.

-You can check this out with by the following [link](https://echelonka.github.io/diaryweb/).
+You can check the web application out by the following [link](https://echelonka.github.io/diaryweb/).